 - Will my time permit me to walk the dog around, giving him enough exercise to maintain his physical health?

-- Do I have enough budget to cover the costs of owning a dog, including medical costs, food, routine grooming, veterinary care, and other vitamins and medication?
+- Do I have enough budget to cover owning a dog, including medical expenses, food, routine grooming, veterinary care, and other vitamins and medication?

 - Will the dog be valued as a family member in my house?

 When you have clear answers to these questions, you will know whether getting a dog is right.
 These questions can also help you determine whether you would be able to be a good fur parent, attending to everything the dog needs.

 Dogs Are Loving Animals

-Getting a dog is a serious matter you need to ponder about.
+Getting a dog is a serious matter you need to ponder.
 Even though dogs cannot talk, they still need your love and attention, ensuring that they are living comfortably in your home.
 When you have decided to become a fur parent, you must consider the above factors to find the best dog that suits you, your living space, and your personality.

 At Alliance of Therapy Dogs, we make sure that all our therapy dogs are specially cared for and maintained by our team of professional trainers.
 Contact us today if you want to know more about our services.